 A well-structured preview will entice more people to visit your site and help you grow organic backlinks.
 You can enable it for Category pages and CMS pages:

 Once you've enabled it, you should test it with Facebook Debugger.

 3. Set up Internal Cross-linking

 Internal cross-linking is the process of adding links that lead to your site’s other pages.
-It’s very important for SEO because it helps both search engines and visitors to better understand its structure.
+It should be one of the first steps in SEO ehancement because it helps both search engines and visitors to better understand its structure.
 You can also use internal links to drive traffic to more valuable pages or direct visitors to something that might be more relevant for them.

 Setting them up is simple.
 Go to the Autolinks menu, click on Add New Link in the top right, then choose any keyword and URL.
-The module will do everything for you:
+The SEO Suite will do everything for you: